 The hotel is actually situated where there were restaurants in the vicinity and a grocery store which closes at 9:30 in the evening,

-It’s the first time in the history in my life that I have seen this hours of opening and closing from grocery stores in europe.
+It’s the first time in the history of my life that I have seen these hours of opening and closing from grocery stores in Europe.

 Walking around until city center, It was not so crowded not like other cities. large space for people to walk, and really nice view.

 I have seen the cloud formation and the color of the sky that time it was fascinating, after a quick walk.

 Mall of Berlin was the next to visit and at the same time, we need to eat also kinda late lunch. after that, a bit of window shopping then walks around the are